0xkaizoku/0xkaizoku/README.md

 - 👋 Hi, I’m @kaizokubhaiya
-- 👀 I’m interested in Software development,Blockchain,etc.
+- 👀 I’m interested in Blockchain software and core development.
-- 🌱 I’m currently learning C++ and JavaScript .
+- 🌱 I’m currently learning Solidity and JavaScript.
--
+- 🔮 Web3 and NFTs are future.

 <!---